pedditarakaraviteja/HospitalChargesforInpatients-Mapreduce/README.md

 * Value: Using this data source we can evaluate  years of hospital charges for patients  data including their providerid, state,their amount of discharge, average medicare payments,average total payments all the other information.
 ### Big Data Questions
 * For each state, calculate the total number of discharges.(Peddi Taraka Raviteja).
-* For each city, calculate the maximum number of Average total payments(Sai Manikanta Durga Prasad,Vinukonda)
+* For each state, calculate the maximum number of Average total payments(Sai Manikanta Durga Prasad,Vinukonda)

 ### Big data solutions
-one solution per developer.
+One solution per developer.
 - #### Taraka Raviteja Peddi
 * Mapper input: One line data that mapper will read:
    * 039 - EXTRACRANIAL PROCEDURES W/O CC/MCC	10001	SOUTHEAST ALABAMA MEDICAL CENTER	1108 ROSS CLARK CIRCLE	DOTHAN	AL	36301	AL - Dothan	91	$32,963.07 	$5,777.24 	$4,763.73